rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Since the Apollo Server accepts a list of resolver maps too, you can import all of your resolver maps in your *src/resolver/index.js* file and export them as a list of resolver maps again:
+Since the Apollo Server accepts a list of resolver maps too, you can import all of your resolver maps in your *src/resolver/index.js* file, and export them as a list of resolver maps again:

 {{< highlight javascript >}}
 import userResolvers from '../resolvers/user';